AI agents in practice: part 1

 The response is fed back to the model, which processes it into an answer for you.

 That’s it.
-No magic, no consciousness, no real autonomy.
-Just an LLM that’s smart enough to determine which API to call.
+No magic, no consciousness, no real autonomy; just an LLM that’s smart enough to determine which API to call.

-MCP: an open standard
+MCP: an open standard for tool integration

 MCP is like a universal adapter.
 Instead of building a separate integration for each tool, you use one protocol that more and more platforms support.

-The technology is function calling
+The technology is simple

 Now that you know what AI agents are and how they technically work, the logical follow-up question is: where do they work well, and where do things go wrong?
+In part 2: when to use them and when not we cover concrete examples, including the infamous red button problem and the context problem.

 Need help with your agent strategy?